1stage/Aquarius-MX/src/rom/v2-0/README.md

 ---
 ## CIRCLE
-Draw line or box on screen.
+Draw circle or ellipse on screen.
 ### FORMAT:
   - CIRCLE(< xcenter >, < ycenter >), < radius >[,[< color >][,[< start >],[< end >][,< aspect >]]]
     - Action: Draws circle, elipse, or arc with radius < radius > and centered at < xcenter >, < ycenter >.